 We are one of the premier consumer financial services companies in the United States.
 Our roots in consumer finance trace back to 1932, and today we are the largest provider of private label credit cards in the United States based on purchase volume and receivables.
 We provide a range of credit products through programs we have established with a diverse group of national and regional retailers, local merchants, manufacturers, buying groups, industry associations and healthcare service providers, which we refer to as our "partners."
-Through our partners' over 350,000 locations across the United States and Canada, and their websites and mobile applications, we offer their customers a variety of credit products to finance the purchase of goods and services.
-During 2015, we financed \$113.6 billion of purchase volume, and at December 31, 2015, we had \$68.3 billion of loan receivables and 68.3 million active accounts.
-Our active accounts represent a geographically diverse group of both consumers and businesses, with an average FICO score of 715 for consumer active accounts at December 31, 2015.
-For the years ended December 31, 2015 and 2014, we had net earnings of \$2.2 billion and \$2.1 billion, respectively, representing a return on assets of 2.9% and 3.2%, respectively.
+Through our partners' over 365,000 locations across the United States and Canada, and their websites and mobile applications, we offer their customers a variety of credit products to finance the purchase of goods and services.
+During 2016, we financed \$125.5 billion of purchase volume, and at December 31, 2016, we had \$76.3 billion of loan receivables and 71.9 million active accounts.
+Our active accounts represent a geographically diverse group of both consumers and businesses, with an average FICO score of 714 for active accounts at December 31, 2016.
+For the years ended December 31, 2016 and 2015, we had net earnings of \$2.3 billion and \$2.2 billion, respectively, representing a return on assets of 2.7% and 2.9%, respectively.

-Our business benefits from longstanding and collaborative relationships with our partners, including some of the nation's leading retailers and manufacturers with well-known consumer brands, such as Lowe's, Walmart, Amazon and Ethan Allen.
+Our business benefits from longstanding and collaborative relationships with our partners, including some of the nation's leading retailers and manufacturers with well-known consumer brands, such as Lowe's, Walmart, Amazon and Ashley Furniture HomeStore.
 We believe our partner-centric business model has been successful because it aligns our interests with those of our partners and provides substantial value to both our partners and our customers.
 Our partners promote our credit products because they generate increased sales and strengthen customer loyalty.
 Our customers benefit from instant access to credit, discounts and promotional offers.
 We seek to differentiate ourselves through deep partner integration and our extensive marketing expertise.
-We have omni-channel (in-store, online and mobile) technology and marketing capabilities, which allow us to offer and deliver our credit products instantly to customers across multiple channels.
-For example, the purchase volume in our Retail Card platform from our online and mobile channels increased by 21% in 2015.
+We have omnichannel (in-store, online and mobile) technology and marketing capabilities, which allow us to offer and deliver our credit products instantly to customers across multiple channels.
+For example, the purchase volume from our online and mobile channels increased by 26% for the year ended December 31, 2016.

 We conduct our operations through a single business segment.
 Our revenue activities are managed through three sales platforms: Retail Card, Payment Solutions and CareCredit.
-Retail Card is a leading provider of private label credit cards, and also provides Dual Cards and small- and medium-sized business credit products.
+Retail Card is a leading provider of private label credit cards, and also provides Dual Cards, general purpose co-branded credit cards, and small- and medium-sized business credit products.
 Payment Solutions is a leading provider of promotional financing for major consumer purchases, offering primarily private label credit cards and installment loans.
-CareCredit is a leading provider of promotional financing to consumers for elective healthcare procedures or services, such as dental, veterinary, cosmetic, vision and audiology.
+CareCredit is a leading provider of promotional financing to consumers for health and personal care procedures, products or services, such as dental, veterinary, cosmetic, vision and audiology.

 We offer our credit products primarily through our wholly-owned subsidiary, the Bank.
 Through the Bank, we offer, directly to retail and commercial customers, a range of deposit products insured by the Federal Deposit Insurance Corporation ("FDIC"), including certificates of deposit, individual retirement accounts ("IRAs"), money market accounts and savings accounts.
 We also take deposits at the Bank through third-party securities brokerage firms that offer our FDIC-insured deposit products to their customers.
-We have expanded and continue to expand our online direct banking operations to increase our deposit base as a source of stable and diversified low cost funding for our credit activities.
-We had \$43.4 billion in deposits at December 31, 2015.
+We have significantly expanded our online direct banking operations in recent years and our deposit base serves as a source of stable and diversified low cost funding for our credit activities.
+At December 31, 2016, we had \$52.1 billion in deposits, which represented 72% of our total funding sources.

-Formation and Regulation of Synchrony
+Ownership and Regulation of Synchrony